You took the plunge and decided to try the keto diet. For this, I congratulate you. The next step is to stock your keto kitchen.

 It’s not necessary to purchase everything listed in this keto food list in order to diet successfully.
 I encourage you to use it as a guide to help you plan your meals.
 As you weekly plan your meals you will slowly build your keto pantry.

 When choosing what to stock your keto kitchen with, consider items you already enjoy and stock the ones you will need the most.

-I also suggest that before you rush to purchase anything, that you do a thorough inventory of what is already in your pantry and fridge.
+I also suggest that before you rush to purchase anything, you do a thorough inventory of what is already in your pantry and fridge.
 Why invest in items you know you will eat rarely?
-Keep in mind that you can always keep tweaking your low carb kitchen as time goes by.
+Keep in mind that you can always keep tweaking your low-carb kitchen as time goes by.